BiswajitDas13/Document-summarization-/README.md

 Project Summary

-The Google Drive Document Summarizer is a production-oriented Generative AI web application built using Flask, LangChain v1 (LCEL), and OpenAI’s GPT-4o-mini model.
-The system automates document ingestion, large-text processing, and structured summarization directly from a specified Google Drive folder.
+The Google Drive Document Summarizer is a full-stack Generative AI system engineered to automate large-scale document ingestion and structured summarization using OpenAI’s GPT-4o-mini model.
+The application integrates Google Drive APIs, OAuth 2.0 authentication, and LangChain v1’s LCEL framework to build a scalable, modular, and token-aware summarization pipeline.

-The application integrates Google OAuth 2.0 for secure authentication and uses the Google Drive REST API to retrieve files programmatically.
-It supports PDF, DOCX, and TXT formats.
-Text extraction is handled using pdfplumber for PDFs and python-docx for Word documents, enabling compatibility with standard enterprise document formats.
+The system securely authenticates users via Google OAuth 2.0 and programmatically retrieves documents from a specified Google Drive folder using the Drive REST API.
+It supports multi-format document processing (PDF, DOCX, TXT), with format-specific parsing handled through pdfplumber and python-docx.
+This ensures robust extraction of textual content from heterogeneous document types commonly used in enterprise workflows.

-To efficiently process long documents within token constraints, the system implements a hierarchical Map-Reduce summarization pipeline using LangChain’s modern LCEL architecture.
-Documents are segmented using RecursiveCharacterTextSplitter from the langchain-text-splitters package.
-This chunking strategy ensures controlled context windows with configurable overlap, preserving semantic continuity.
+Given the token limitations inherent in large language models, the system implements a hierarchical Map-Reduce summarization strategy using LangChain’s modern LCEL (LangChain Expression Language) architecture.
+The workflow consists of:

-The summarization workflow operates in two phases:
+Preprocessing & Segmentation
+Documents are segmented using RecursiveCharacterTextSplitter with controlled chunk size and overlap.
+This ensures contextual continuity while maintaining token efficiency.

+Map Phase (Chunk-Level Summarization)
-Map Phase: Each chunk is independently summarized using GPT-4o-mini.
+Each chunk is independently summarized using GPT-4o-mini, enabling parallelizable processing and improved scalability.

+Reduce Phase (Summary Aggregation)
-Reduce Phase: Partial summaries are aggregated into a single coherent structured summary.
+Intermediate summaries are recursively combined into a final structured, coherent summary, preserving key insights while minimizing redundancy.

-Using GPT-4o-mini provides a strong balance between performance, cost-efficiency, and summarization quality, making it suitable for scalable document analysis tasks.
+GPT-4o-mini was selected to optimize performance-to-cost ratio while maintaining strong summarization quality, making the system viable for high-volume document processing scenarios.

-The backend is implemented in Flask with a modular design:
+The application architecture follows a clean separation-of-concerns model:

-drive_service.py handles OAuth authentication and Drive API interactions.
+drive_service.py manages authentication, token persistence, and API interactions.

-parser.py manages multi-format document extraction.
+parser.py handles document format detection and text extraction.

-summarizer.py implements the LCEL-based Map-Reduce summarization chain.
+summarizer.py encapsulates the LCEL-based LLM workflow.

-app.py manages routing, request handling, and response rendering.
+app.py orchestrates request handling, response rendering, and data flow.

-The frontend uses Bootstrap-based templating to display summaries in a structured tabular format.
-Additionally, the application supports CSV export functionality using Pandas, enabling reporting, auditing, or downstream data integration.

-Key architectural characteristics include:

-Secure API key management via environment variables

-Persistent OAuth token storage (token.json)

-Separation of concerns between ingestion, processing, and presentation layers

-Token-aware chunking for large document handling

-Scalable summarization strategy using GPT-4o-mini

-Extensible architecture for future integration with databases or cloud deployment
+The backend is implemented in Flask, offering a lightweight yet extensible framework suitable for production deployment with WSGI servers (e.g., Gunicorn).
+The frontend leverages Bootstrap-based templating for structured data visualization and integrates CSV export functionality via Pandas for downstream analytics.

+Security and configuration best practices are applied through environment variable management (.env), secure credential storage, and OAuth token reuse (token.json).
+The architecture is extensible and can be adapted for asynchronous processing, database-backed caching, containerized deployment, or integration with enterprise data pipelines.

-This project demonstrates real-world GenAI engineering practices, including LLM integration, prompt design, hierarchical summarization, secure API usage, and full-stack Python web development.
-It is suitable for use cases such as enterprise report summarization, academic research condensation, legal document review, and automated knowledge extraction pipelines.
+This project demonstrates applied GenAI engineering principles, including LLM workflow orchestration, token-aware document processing, cloud API integration, and modular web application design.
+It serves as a scalable foundation for enterprise use cases such as automated report generation, research summarization, compliance document analysis, and intelligent knowledge extraction systems.

-Overall, the system serves as a comprehensive example of applied Generative AI combining cloud APIs, modern LLM workflows, and web application architecture.